 Bars in Quebec have been ordered to remain temporarily closed for just over one month now due to the latest, omicron-driven wave of the pandemic, but that hasn’t stopped the Office Québécois de la Langue Français (OQLF), the provincial agency charged with promoting and protecting the French language, from sending at least one of them a notice of complaint.

-On Friday afternoon, St-Laurent Boulevard bar and barber shop The Blue Dog Motel posted on Instagram a notice it received from the OQLF (dated January 21, 2022) stating that the agency had received a complaint regarding the content posted to its commercial Facebook account, as well as its business name.
+On Friday afternoon, St-Laurent Boulevard bar and barber shop Blue Dog Motel posted on Instagram a notice received from the OQLF (dated January 21, 2022).
+The document stated that the agency had received a complaint regarding content posted to Blue Dog’s commercial Facebook account, as well as its business name.
 In both cases, the agency said that the use of another language is permissible as long as its French version appears at least as prominently as that of any other language.

 “It’s pretty poor timing.
 We’re closed.
 We can’t operate, and you’re asking me to do all this stuff?”
 Raphael Kerwin tells Eater.
 “If they want to promote the French language, there are better ways to do it instead of going after my social media page that targets like a thousand people.”

 Bars in Quebec were mandated to close on December 20, 2021, after having reopened in the summer after a prior coronavirus lockdown that lasted eight months.
 (For businesses without a kitchen or restaurant permit, turning to takeout isn’t an option.)